python/cpython/Doc/library/pyexpat.rst

 .. moduleauthor:: Paul Prescod <paul@prescod.net>

-.. % Markup notes:
+..
+Markup notes:

-.. %
-.. % Many of the attributes of the XMLParser objects are callbacks.
-.. % Since signature information must be presented, these are described
-.. % using the methoddesc environment.
-Since they are attributes which
-.. % are set by client code, in-text references to these attributes
-.. % should be marked using the \member macro and should not include the
+   Many of the attributes of the XMLParser objects are callbacks.
+Since signature information must be presented, these are described using the method directive.
+Since they are attributes which are set by client code, in-text references to these attributes should be marked using the :member: role.
-.. % parentheses used when marking functions and methods.

 .. index:: single: Expat